 When it comes to growing plants, you may think that dirt is dirt.
 But if you’d like your plants to have the best chance to grow and thrive, you’ll need to choose the right type of soil depending on where your flowers and vegetables are growing.
 Just like in real estate, when it comes to topsoil vs potting soil, it’s all about location, location, location.
-The difference between topsoil and potting soil is in the ingredients, and each one is designed for a different type of use.
+The difference between topsoil and potting soil is in the ingredients, and each one is designed for a different use.

 Topsoil vs Potting Soil